Mario Hellmich's Private Homepage

 Frequency stability

-The plots above show the frequency and phase error trend as measured by the TDC over two hours, together with the DAC value.
-In each case the unit was powered up for more than one hour before the data was taken.
-Notice that these measurements are the internal ones and are affected by the GNSS time jitter.
-Generally, it was observed that the PPS phase error measurement is sufficiently sensitive to detect even small temperature fluctuations and mechanical shocks as well as poor GNSS reception conditions and corresponding bad T-DOP values (the GNSS antenna was sitting indoors in this experiment), so sufficient settling time and a mechanically quiet environment are important.
+Notice that these measurements are the internal ones and are affected by the GNSS time jitter (this is particularly relevant for the frequency error).
+Generally, it was observed that the PPS phase error measurement is sufficiently sensitive to detect even small temperature fluctuations and mechanical shocks as well as poor GNSS reception conditions and corresponding bad T-DOP values (the GNSS antenna was located inside on the windowsill, sitting on a cookie tin as a counterpoise), so sufficient settling time and a mechanically quiet environment are important.

 Conclusion